 In the 16th century, under the rule of Sultan Suleiman Magnificent, a Turkish bath was built on the site.

-After the Bulgarian Liberation, the bathroom was known as Aitos Mineral Baths.
+After the Bulgarian Liberation, the old bathroom was known as Aitos Mineral Baths.

 Currently, the Aquae Calidae tourist site includes the restored Suleiman Magnificent Bath, where visitors can explore and learn the story from a 3D movie with an impressive finish that I am not going to tell you, because it is interesting to see.
 Outside the bathroom there are solid remains of the great Roman baths that can be examined as well.